My agent called, as agents do, to nudge.

 “Of course you are.
 But in the evenings, on the weekends…”

 “What about… a short book?
 Say, just ten chapters.”

 “No, seriously.
 Especially now.
 This year of all years.”

 “What?
 This year of all… What does that even mean?”

 “James is about to be a senior.
 He’s about to turn 18.
 This is my last shot.
 I’ve missed so much—so many of his soccer games and concerts and science fairs and field trips—because I was always working.
 And I always told myself, next year I’ll be there.
 Well, I’m out of next years.
 This is it.
 My last chance to show up.
 To be present.
 This is the year of no more do-overs.”

 “That’s it,” she said.
 “That’s the book.
 You’ve got to write it.”

-Mary Louise Kelly is a mother, a daughter, a wife, a journalist and a novelist.
+Mary Louise Kelly is a mother, a daughter, a journalist and a novelist.
 The order of these titles—the order by which she defines herself—might shift, depending on which moment you catch her.
 But since 2003, when her first child was born, “Mom” has been the name she is proudest to answer to.